mittulmadaan/ably-liveobjects-examples/README.md

 ### 5. Open the app in your browser

-Visit [http://localhost:5173](http://localhost:5173) in two tabs to see LiveCounter in action.
+Visit [http://localhost:5173](http://localhost:5173) in two tabs to see LiveObject in action.

 ---